MinatoNamikaze02/data-structuring-and-querying-using-gen-ai/README.md

 - Used pydantic to handle objects.
 The sample of the data is dumped at films.json.

 ### LLMs
-- Used the openai python library to create and handle the llms access for GPTs
+- Integrates OpenAI's python library for accessing GPT models.
-- For other Open Source LLMs, used the together AI python library to handle Mistral LLMs or any other open source LLMs.
+- For open-source LLMs, uses the Together AI python library to handle models like Mistral.
+- Implements a RAG system where GPT categorizes the scraped data into a structured format, which is then used to augment the query - - - processing by the same or a different GPT model.

 #### Function Calling
 - Users interacting with the interface can choose if function calling can be used.